augustovictor/sparkify-dwh/README.md

 ### Technical requirements

 #### Database choice
-The OLAP database choice is the colunar database Redshift.
+The OLAP database choice is the columnar database Redshift.
 This type of database allows us to have a denormalized schema, thus speeding up OLAP operations.

 #### Facts and Dimensions tables design (Physical data model)